MrMiha98/parking-reservation-app/README.md

 - The unavailable days are unselectable
 - The user can select the dates they wish to reserve the spot and confirm using the button
 - The reservation is then inserted into the database

+## 🗄️ Backend
+- The backend is setup using Supabase
+- 2 services: Auth and Database

+  # Auth
+- Every new user is inserted into the Authentication table and give a unique id, email and password

+  # Database
+- In the Database part, there are 3 tables;